abj-paul/Mapping-Plantation-Areas-in-Bangladesh/Spectrums.md

    - It is used for geological mapping, land cover classification, and vegetation health assessment.

 These bands provide valuable information for various applications such as agriculture, forestry, environmental monitoring, and urban planning.

+(file:res/bands.png)[]

+So we can see a map view by combining band 2,3,4.